nrkno/yaml-schema-validator-github-action/README.md

 ## Usage

-Configure a new workflow in your project referencing this repository.
-The following example sets up a check to validate the file *target.yaml* using the Yamale schema defined in *schemas/schema.yaml* within the target repository.

 - Filenames are relative to the repository root.
 - Enable strict checking by setting `strict` to a non-empty string.
-- For help with the schema definitions, see [Yamale][].
+- For help with the schema definitions and reference, see [Yamale][].

+The following example sets up a check to validate a YAML file in your repository, *target.yaml*, using a schema defined in *schemas/schema.yaml*:

 ```
 name: YAML schema validator